 The allocation of PDO to PLC variables has now established the connection from the controller to the inputs and outputs of the terminals.
 The configuration can now be activated.
-First, the configuration can be verified via (or via "Actions" → "Check Configuration").
-If no error is present, the configuration can be activated via "Actions" → "Activate Configuration...") to transfer the System Manager settings to the runtime system.
-Confirm the messages "Old configurations will be overwritten!" and "Restart TwinCAT system in Run mode" with "OK".
+First, the configuration can be verified activated via "Actions" $\rightarrow$ "Activate Configuration...") to transfer the System Manager settings to the runtime system.
+Confirm the messages "Old configurations are overwritten!" and "Restart TwinCAT system in Run mode" with "OK".

-A few seconds later, the real-time status RTime 0% is displayed at the bottom right in the System Manager.
+A few seconds later the real-time status RTime 0% is displayed at the bottom right in the System Manager.
 The PLC system can then be started as described below.